 Lewis-Clark Early Childhood Program is a private, non-profit organization serving Southeast Washington and North Central Idaho.
 Our primary purpose is to provide early childhood education and family support services to limited-income families through several sources including Head Start (HS), Early Head Start (EHS), the state of Washington’s Early Childhood Education and Assistance Program (ECEAP) and the state of Idaho’s Temporary Assistance for Needy Families (TANF) programs.

-Lewis-Clark Early Childhood Program collectively works together to prevent the achievement gap and promote school readiness and future academic success by insuring that all of our enrolled children are socially, physically, and academically ready for kindergarten.
+Lewis-Clark Early Childhood Program collectively works together to prevent the achievement gap and promote school readiness and future academic success by ensuring that all of our enrolled children are socially, physically, and academically ready for kindergarten.

-Upholding best practice standards in Early Childhood Education through quality services
+Upholding best practice standards in Early Childhood Education through quality services.

 As professionals we value integrity, communication and teamwork.

 We work together, reflecting these values, treating all with dignity and respect

 Our program values the unique individuality of each person and the cultural differences that make our community and organization distinctive.
 In carrying out these values, we strive to be all inclusive and create an environment where no one belief system or set of traditions is more acceptable than another.

 Head Start is a federal grant program directed by the Administration for Children & Families.